Daniel Buckner Price: Early life and education

 Daniel Buckner Price was born on February 25, 1975, to Dr. Steve and Mrs. Kathy Price of New Orleans.
 Price was raised in New Orleans with his three siblings and graduated from Benjamin Franklin High School (New Orleans).
-While in high school from 1989-1993, he also attended New Orleans Center for Creative Arts (NOCCA).
+While in high school from 1989 to 1993, he also attended New Orleans Center for Creative Arts (NOCCA).
 Price then attended Southern Methodist University in Dallas, Texas where he received a Bachelor or Fine Arts degree from SMU's Meadows School of Fine Arts in 1998.
-Price married his fellow high school graduate Sarah Abbott in 2002.
+He married his high school classmate, Sarah Abbott, in 2002.

 Price spent time working on his art all over the world.
 He was pursuing his art career from an early age, first while at NOCCA and as a teen apprentice for a well known local New Orleans artist Luis Colmenares, as an editorial cartoonist for The Daily Campus (SMU), while studying in the Loire Valley of France, and while working in Rio de Janeiro, Brazil and ending the five-and-a-half-years after his college graduation as an artist in San Francisco.